 Mastitis occurs commonly in lactating women, with estimated rates in the range 3-20%1.
 It is most likely in the second and third weeks following delivery but can occur at any time2, and so should be suspected in any woman presenting with breast pain and redness, particularly in association with systemic symptoms.

-Milk stasis causing inflammation is the most common cause of mastitis, and this can progress on to infection.
-Mastitis can be viewed as a continuum from engorgement through to breast abscess1.
+Mastitis can be viewed as a continuum from engorgement through to breast abscess1, and classified as non-infectious or infectious3.
+Milk stasis is the commonest underlying cause of mastitis, and this can progress to infection, particularly when there is nipple trauma.
 Any reason for ineffective or incomplete milk removal therefore increases the risk of mastitis.
 These include:

 - Suboptimal attachment at the breast

 - Physical problem with the infant’s mouth (eg. tongue-tie, cleft lip)

 - Nipple pain (prompting the mother to be reluctant to feed, or to favour the less painful breast)

 - Limiting the time baby spends at the breast

 - Physical pressure on the breast, eg. from tight bra or clothing

 - Sudden reduction in feeding frequency (eg. mother returning to work, or baby sleeping for longer at night)

 Women who have had mastitis are at increased risk of recurrent episodes.
 Reasons for this include inadequate treatment for the previous episode, Staph. aureus carriage and not correcting predisposing factors for milk stasis3.

 Mastitis is sometimes associated with nipple damage or fissure.
 The two are thought to coexist because both are commonly caused by poor attachment at the breast, as well as the fissure providing an entry point for infection1.